Midcontinent Independent System Operator: History

 The Midcontinent Independent System Operator (MISO) was established in 1998 as Midwest Independent Transmission System Operator, Inc., an independent and member-based non-profit organization, and was approved as the nation's first RTO by FERC in 2001.
-The organization is headquartered in Carmel, Indiana with operation control centers in Carmel and Eagan, Minnesota and Little Rock, Arkansas.
+The organization is headquartered in Carmel, Indiana with operation control centers in Carmel, Eagan, Minnesota, and Little Rock, Arkansas.

 MISOs members include 54 transmission owners with more than 75,000 miles of transmission lines.
 Members include investor-owned utilities, public power utilities, and cooperatives, such as: Entergy, AES Indiana, International Transmission Company, Great River Energy, Xcel Energy, and City Water Light and Power.

 MISO began its operation on "Day 1", a development phase between 1998 and 2005.
 Throughout this period, the company initiated and built up transmission services to increase grid reliability.
 MISO was established as an ISO in 1998 after voluntary discussions led to its formation.
 One year later, the first board of directors was elected.
 By the end of 2000, the organization had more than 70 employees.
 In 2001, FERC approved MISO as the nation's first RTO.

 In 2005, MISO announced the opening of the MISO Energy Markets.
 The new services ushered in MISO's "Day 2" development phase, providing a wholesale electricity market that settles $2 billion in transactions each month.
 During this period, MISO grew its employee base to more than 600 staff, and moved the corporate headquarters and operations center under one roof in Carmel, Indiana.

 In addition to Day-Ahead and Real-Time markets, MISO operates an ancillary services market that began on January 6, 2009.
 This market provides energy and operating reserves and regulation and response services supporting reliable transmission services.

 The name was changed from Midwest Independent Transmission System Operator, Inc. to Midcontinent Independent System Operator in April 2013.

 In December 2024, the MISO board of directors approved a transmission plan calling for a 765-kV transmission “backbone” in the area served, assisting in managing power load increases, changing generation resources and reacting to adverse weather.
 The estimated investment for the project is $30 billion (US) and, with regulatory review and approval, will be operational from 2032 to 2034.
 Long range net benefits are projected at $23 billion to $72 billion over 20 years.